cardanoapi/mempool-explorer/client/README.md

 ## Getting Started

+This is a mono repo which has both the client and server on the same repository.
+To run the application, follow the steps below:

-1. Clone the repository: `git clone https://github.com/sireto/cardano-mempool-explorer-webapp`
+ - Clone the repository: `git clone https://github.com/sireto/cardano-mempool-explorer-webapp`

-2. Install dependencies: `cd cardano-mempool-explorer-webapp && yarn install`
-3. Start the development server: `yarn dev`
-4. Open your browser and navigate to `http://localhost:3000`
+After cloning the repository, we navigate to the `cardano-mempool-explorer`.
+Inside the directory, there are two sub-directories namely `client` and `server`.

+- To run the server, use the command `yarn start:server`
+- to run the client , use the command `yarn start:client`

+client runs on port `3000`. currently, server side is yet to be implemented.

 ## Acknowledgements